tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 Dr. Chilton turned back to the antechamber and walked over to the door.
 “Viviene, can you help me?”

 Dr. Jameson hurried over and slowly pulled the door open to reveal the antechamber.
-I stayed behind as everyone (minus Ben) surged forward to the bottleneck.
+I stayed behind as everyone (sans Ben) surged forward to the bottleneck.
 Through the helmets and heads, I could see two people grasping at the wheel.

 “Say cheese!”
 Ben pointed the camera at me.
 I didn’t say cheese—I was too focused on the door.
 After a few repeated pulls, it started to turn.
 The intercom filled with a burst of excited chatter, and with a great, echoing *thud* the door unlatched and swung outward.